-Elevate the architectural character of new buildings through high quality design standards that embrace and walkable.
+■ Elevate the architectural character of new buildings through high quality design standards that embrace urban design qualities and principles

+Infill development and redevelopment is recommended to create the distinct character, which will complement the existing structures in the Downtown area.
+Redevelopment of the Downtown area should create an environment that is inviting and walkable.
 There should be mixed-uses within buildings to create strong synergy of multiple uses with 24-hour activity.